 The moth Manheim and Mitchell both translate as having flown into the room.
 However, their ‘had flown’ does not fully capture the happenchance nature of the event, perhaps even the connotation of it happening ‘by mistake’ that is inherent in the German verflogen; that is, chance events of nature.
 Similarly, Manheim fails to capture the meaning of umwarb when he says that the moth ‘darted between’.
 The literal meaning of umwerben is ‘to woo’, which Mitchell replicates.
 ‘To woo’, however, clearly denotes a self-mandated love attraction of the moth to the light, whereas ‘darted between’ merely connotes such intimacy.
 A big difference that is aesthetically significant.
 ‘Darting’ allows additional levels of meaning.
 For instance, the light does the wooing, not the moth.
 The two light bulbs lure the moth to its self-destruction.

-Mitchell is more successful in rendering Inventar as ‘contents’ rather than the non- descript ‘everything in it’.
+Mitchell is more successful in rendering Inventar as ‘contents’ rather than the non-descript ‘everything in it’.
 ‘Inventory’ in this instance also includes the people in the room, thus reducing them to objects equally subject to the ‘quivering motion’.
 Mitchell avoids Manheim’s mistake of conflating deckten, füllten, erweiterten into one verb: ‘filled’.
 The conflation deflates the impact of Grass’s baroque repetition of terms that enhances the expanding nature of zuckender Bewegung and that eventually leads to death.
 Its hectic ‘twitching’ quality (zuckend) is understated in Manheim’s choice of ‘quivering motion’ that lacks the sense of ‘last gasping’, although the hectic ‘darting’ between the two light sources better prepares the reader for the throws of death than does Mitchell’s ‘wooing’.
 Moreover, it is still better than Mitchell’s opting for ‘flickering’ that suggests ‘going on and off’ of the light and shadow play.
 To be sure, Mitchell may have been trying to suggest that the light source is repeatedly blocked.
 Does the moth absorb the light that is grows weak and erratic and is perhaps about to die out?
 Yet, it fails to convey the hectic sense of fluttering about.
 The light ultimately kills the moth.

 Successful is Manheim’s choice of ‘dialogue’ to describe what transpired between moth and light bulbs and which is later described first as Plauderstunden (hours of casual conversation), then as Zwiegespräch (confidential colloquy, dialogue).
 Mitchell remains closer to Grass’s formulation in describing the ‘dialogue’.
 The moth did, indeed ‘chatter’ (schnatterte) in haste, as if to unburden itself of knowledge.
 The latter reference is to the Biblical sense of knowledge as both growing close to God as well as falling away from God as in the serpent’s exhortation to eat of the apple and know what God knows (‘sicut erit deus’).
 Hence, the equivalence of chatter with confession.
 Yet, the moth’s ‘confidential colloquy’ leads to death, not salvation.
 Therefore, my preference for the morbid ‘twitching’ over the merely dynamic ‘quivering’ or ‘flickering’ and my questioning of the choice of ‘to woo’ for umwerben.